-History of Sai Baba is really amazing if you are theist.
-Sai Baba of Shirdi is regarded as a spiritual master as well as a great saint throughout India.
+The History of Sai Baba is really amazing if you are theist.
+In India, the Sai Baba of Shirdi is regarded as a spiritual master as well as a great saint.
 He is also called “Sainath” with all devout affection.
 Sai Baba was a fakir who spent his entire life as a guru.

 What does “Sai” mean?